EdwinWalela/Ninjas/README.md

 # Ninjas
 The home of skilled Tech Wizards

-cd into the file's directory and run
+cd into the file's directory.
+install all dependancies.
-` npm install` to install all dependancies. \n
+` npm install`
+to initiate server
 ` node app `